fr0ster/turbo-restler/README.md

 # turbo-restler
-Simble wrapper for working with REST, Web API and Web Stream API
+Simple wrapper for working with REST, Web API and Web Stream API